3dem/relion-documents/source/STA_tutorial/Preprocessing.rst

 Inside the newly created directory, together with the |particle_set| ``particles.star`` file, an :ref:`optimisation set <sec_sta_optimisation_set>` ``optimiser_set.star`` is also created.

-If you had preprocessed your particles in a different project, you would use the same :jobtype:`ImportTomo` job-type to import particles :textsc:`star` file, 3D references, 3D masks, etc, on the :guitab:`Others` tab.
+If you had preprocessed your particles in a different project, you would use the same :jobtype:`Tomo import` job-type to import particles :textsc:`star` file, 3D references, 3D masks, etc, on the :guitab:`Others` tab.
 Note that this is NOT the recommended way to run |RELION|, and that the user is responsible for generating correct :textsc:`star` files.